cbrunet/python-poppler/docs/usage.rst

 The pdf file is loaded into a :class:`.Document`.
-From the :class:`.Document`, you can extract general infos such as propertise and font infos.
+From the :class:`.Document`, you can extract general infos such as properties and font infos.
 You can also extract :class:`.Page` objects, using the :meth:`.Document.create_page` method.

-From the :class:`.Page`, you get informations about transitions and page orientation, and various methods to extract texts.
+From the :class:`.Page`, you get information about transitions and page orientation, and various methods to extract texts.

 Using a :class:`.PageRenderer`, you can convert a :class:`.Page` to an :class:`.Image`.